lread/test-doc-blocks/doc/example.md

 ### Specifying Test Namespace

-If you don't tell test-doc-blocks what namespace you want tests in, it will do its best to come up with one based on the document filename.
+If you don't tell test-doc-blocks what namespace you want tests in, it will come up with one based on the document filename.
 For this file, test-doc-blocks, up to this point has been generating tests to `example-md-test`.

 If this does not work for you, you can override this default via a CommonMark comment: